sdsc-ordes/technical-presentation/src/presentations/part-1/includes/intro.md

 :::incremental

-- 🌍 Tackling non-reproducible software distribution is **hard** — but its **essential**.
+- 🌍 Tackling non-reproducible software distribution is **hard** — but **essential**

-- 🚀 Embrace **Nix** to gain reproducibility, consistency and healthy local development & CI.
+- 🚀 Embrace **Nix** to gain

+  - reproducibility
+  - consistency
+  - healthy local development
+  - CI for free (when you fix something with  its fixed!)

-- 🤝 The **Nix community** is welcoming and supportive — don’t hesitate to ask!
+- 🤝 The **Nix community** is welcoming and supportive — don't hesitate to ask!

-- ✅ Check the references/resources provided (🤷‍♀️ sometimes its a mess, yes).
+- ✅ Check the references/resources provided (🤷‍♀️ sometimes its a mess, but gets
+  better).

 :::